ArianJr/apple-stock-price-forecasting-lstm/README.md

 - RMSE evaluation metric
 - High-quality visualizations of training progress and predictions
 - Reproducible results using fixed random seeds

 ---

+## 📐 Architecture Overview
+Historical Stock Data → Data Preprocessing → Sequence Generation → LSTM Model → Forecasted Price → Evaluation & Visualization

+---

+🧠 Model Architecture

+The forecasting model is built using a Long Short-Term Memory (LSTM) neural network.
+Here's a breakdown of the architecture used in the notebook:

+- Input Layer:
+  - The model takes sequences of past 60 days of normalized closing price data (window length), forming the input shape (sequence_length, 1).
+- LSTM Layers:
+First LSTM layer:
+Units: 50 (or another size — adjust to the actual hyperparameter you used) return_sequences=True, so that it outputs a full sequence to the next LSTM.
+Activation: typically tanh (default) for LSTM.
+Dropout: e.g., Dropout(0.2) to regularize and reduce overfitting.
+Second LSTM layer:
+Units: 50 (or similar)
+return_sequences=False (i.e., only returns last output in the sequence).
+Dropout: again used to help regularization.
+Dense Output Layer
+After the LSTM layers, there's a fully connected (Dense) layer with 1 neuron, producing the forecast for the next day's closing price.
+Activation: linear, as this is a regression task.
+Compilation
+Loss Function: Mean Squared Error (MSE) — well-suited for regression and time-series prediction.
+Optimizer: Adam — commonly used for its good convergence behavior.
+Metrics: often includes Mean Absolute Error (MAE) to easily interpret error magnitude.

+---